Lucius D. Clay: Berlin Airlift

-On June 26, 1948, two days after the Soviets imposed the Berlin Blockade, Clay gave the order for the Berlin Airlift, which was only later authorized by President Harry Truman.
+On 25 June 1948, one day after the Soviets imposed the Berlin Blockade, Clay gave the order for the Berlin Airlift, which was only later authorized by President Harry Truman.
 That was an act of defiance against the Soviets, an incredible feat of logistics (at one point, cargo planes landed at Tempelhof every four minutes, 24 hours a day), a defining moment of the Cold War, and a demonstration of American support for the citizens of Berlin.

-Clay is remembered for ordering and maintaining the airlift, which would ultimately last 324 days and ended on September 30, 1949.
-He resigned his post days after the blockade had been lifted on May 12, 1949.
+Clay is remembered for ordering and maintaining the airlift, which would ultimately last 324 days and ended on 30 September 1949.
+He resigned his post days after the blockade had been lifted on 12 May 1949.

 Later career

-On May 15, 1949, Clay left Germany and was replaced by John McCloy as civilian high commissioner for Germany.
+On 15 May 1949, Clay left Germany and was replaced by John McCloy as civilian high commissioner for Germany.
 Clay retired from the Army at the end of the month.
 In the same year, he was elected as an honorary member of the North Carolina Society of the Cincinnati.
 In 1950, he became the chairman of the Continental Can Company for 12 consecutive years.
 He retired from Continental Can in 1962 to become a senior partner in Lehman Brothers investment banking house until his retirement in 1973.